 I remember it there was a full moon.
 Bill lit up a cigarette (another one of my beefs, I detested the smoke) and the pastor began to shuffle off to his car.
 I asked if he could at least pray for us.
 So he said sure, finally, I am sure he thought, he could do something meaningful!
 I don’t recall what he prayed, but we all bowed our heads and accepted God’s grace.

 Bill had not moved out of our house since we had a guest room.
-(I was under transfer to another state, so while we broke up housekeeping, it was easier for him to stay there.)
-He arrived home before I did and paid the babysitter.
-I went to check on Jessica, but instead, literally bumped into Bill in the hallway.
+I was under transfer to another state, so while we broke up housekeeping, it was easier for him to stay there.
+He arrived home before I did and paid the babysitter then checked on Jessica.
+As soon as I got home, I went to check on Jessica, but instead, literally bumped into Bill in the hallway.
 I can’t explain it, but somehow, we just stood there for a moment….and then we felt the power of the Holy Spirit.
 Or maybe I should say, I felt the power of the Holy Spirit since I am speaking!
 We suddenly began to ask each other for forgiveness!
-I remember one of us said, after all, Jesus had forgiven us….and then I could imagine the image of us standing at the foot of the Cross!
+We argued back and forth a bit, “it was my fault!”
+“No, it was my fault.”
+Then we agreed to admit, that it was 100% each of our faults.
+I remember one of us said, “after all, Jesus had forgiven us” ….and then I could imagine the image of us standing at the foot of the Cross!
 Our reconciliation began!

 To read what happened next, please return to Chapter 3, “OK, we forgave each other, now what?”